 - Professional advice: Speaking to a professional can help make this decision, as they may recommend a certain type of treatment after assessing individual needs.

-During inpatient treatment, the individual’s care team will assess their needs throughout, to ensure that the appropriate level of care is provided.
+During inpatient treatment, the individual’s care team will assess their needs throughout to ensure that the appropriate level of care is provided.
 When inpatient treatment is no longer required, the individual will be supported in stepping down to a less intensive program, such as intensive outpatient care (IOP) or standard outpatient care.
-The individual and their team will formulate a plan around follow-up care or aftercare that will vary depending on their needs.
+The individual and their team will formulate a plan for follow-up care or aftercare, which will vary depending on their specific needs.

-Typically, inpatient rehab will cost more than outpatient rehab, as it involves staying overnight at a facility for a period of time, along with intensive and continuous professional treatment and monitoring.
-The cost of both can vary significantly depending on the type and duration of treatment.
+Typically, inpatient rehab costs more than outpatient rehab, with a 3-month outpatient program costing around $5k, and inpatient rehab averaging $13,475.[9]
+The cost of both can vary significantly depending on location, care needs, additional needs, and the type and duration of treatment.

 Most insurance providers will partially or entirely cover the cost of substance use disorder treatment, including inpatient and outpatient treatment programs.
 This will vary depending on the insurance company and service provider and may include limitations or time caps.
 As such, it is advisable to contact the insurance company before commencing treatment to discuss costs and payment plans.
 [5]

-- People with a severe addiction have better outcomes from inpatient care than outpatient care [4][8]
+- People with a severe addiction have better outcomes from inpatient care than from outpatient care.
+[4][8]